Monday, March 17, 2025

 Visa & Residency

-If you’re moving from outside the EU, you’ll need a visa.
+You’ll need a visa if you’re moving from outside the EU.
 The most common visas include:

 After arrival, register your address at the Bürgeramt within two weeks.